GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

-From the response extract the so called **access token**.
+Extract the **access token** from the response.

-### Send requests to SCIM endpoints
+### Send Requests to SCIM Endpoints

-Now you can start interacting with your service!
+Now, you can start interacting with your service!

-To know the protocol, ie. the endpoints available in the service and the information those endpoints accept as input and return as output, you may like to glance at the [protocol spec](https://tools.ietf.org/html/rfc7644).
-However, to make it easier for you, we have compiled some representative examples of CRUD (creation, retrieval, update and delete) with SCIM in the section [Raw HTTP requests](#raw-http-requests) that you may see at a later time.
+To know the protocol, ie. the endpoints available in the service and the information those endpoints accept as input and return as output, see the [protocol spec](https://tools.ietf.org/html/rfc7644).
+However, to make it easier for you, we have compiled some representative examples of CRUD (create, read, update and delete) with SCIM in the section [Raw HTTP requests](#raw-http-requests) that you may see at a later time.

-By now, let's start with a basic query: say we need to find the users whose `userName` contains the sequence of letters "mi".
+For now, start with a basic query: say we need to find the users whose `userName` contains the sequence of letters "mi".

 We need to know:

 - The SCIM endpoint for user retrieval, which is `https://<host-name>/identity/restv1/scim/v2/Users` in Gluu Server 3.1.0+

-- How to write a filter for a search.
-In this case is fairly easy, the filter we need is `filter=userName co "mi"` where `co` stands for *contains*.
-To learn more about filters see section 3.4.2.2 of [protocol spec](https://tools.ietf.org/html/rfc7644).
+- **Write a filter for a search:** In this case, it's fairly easy, the filter we need is `filter=userName co "mi"` where `co` stands for _contains_.
+To learn more about filters see section 3.4.2.2 of [protocol spec](https://tools.ietf.org/html/rfc7644)

-- How to pass the token.
-Since test mode uses a bearer token approach, we just pass as value of the **Authorization** header the word "Bearer" followed by a single space, and followed by the access token we already have.
-Do not include quotes.
+- **Pass the token:** Since test mode uses a bearer token approach, we just pass the word "Bearer" followed by a single space as the **Authorization** header's value, followed by the access token we already have.
+Do not include quotes

-Here is an example of our toy request.
+Here is an example of our request.
 Note the usage of HTTP GET:

 ```
 GET /Users?count=10&filter=userName co "mi"